bcheidemann/entype/README.md

 (currently only JSON) and outputs type definitions for different languages (currently Rust and TypeScript).

+## Prior art

+This tool was inspired by The Primagen's [undefined](https://github.com/ThePrimeagen/undefined) and is intended to be a more "production ready" alternative, implementing union collapsing and other additional features.

 ## Installation

 Entype can be installed using the Deno CLI: